Smoothex/parking-place-occupancy/README.md

 the `pg_hba.conf` file in _db_ differs from the original only by the last line: `host  all  all  0.0.0.0/0  md5`.
 Replacing the whole file is a bit clumsy, but I couldn't edit the file directly, since it requires the container to be restarted in order for the changes to be applied - and I couldn't find an easy way to restart the container once after it's been started.

+## running frontend

+go to frontend folder where Dockerfile is located for frontend execute "docker build -t frontend ." then run the container "docker run -d -p 4200:4200 frontend "